-With its large frame and striking tri-colored coat, the Bernese Mountain Dog might look imposing, but the breed is truly a gentle giant.
-Excellent family dogs, the Bernese Mountain Dog gets along well with children and most other pets and loves to be included in all family activities.
+The Bernese Mountain Dog, which originated in Switzerland, is a gentle giant with its large frame and striking tri-colored coat.
+An excellent family dog, the Bernese Mountain Dog gets along well with children and most other pets and loves to be included in all family activities.
 Breed aficionados love the Bernese Mountain Dog’s intelligence and devotion to family.
 They are protective but not aggressive, loyal but independent, and energetic but not exhausting.
-You’ll never be lonely with a Bernese Mountain Dog in the house.
-The Berner, as it’s affectionately called, wants to be with you always.
-Bernese Mountain Dogs that are left alone in the house or yard for long periods of time might turn to destructive activities to keep themselves entertained.

 Group: Working (AKC)